blacar/userapi/README.md

 - Deployment into cloud from travis
 - JavaDoc

-### Why just In-Memory DB?

-Seems enough for the purpose.
-Work to have a real one is not complex but time consuming.

 ### Why MongoDb?

 Although not a big fan of MongoDb seemed good for the purpose.